-Currently the project team are in the early stages of developing the wind farm and are considering the project design and infrastructure both onshore and offshore.
+Currently, the project is in development and the project team is considering the project design and infrastructure both onshore and offshore.

 Electricity generated by the Five Estuaries Offshore Wind Farm will be brought onshore via subsea cables and reach the coastline at a point known as the landfall.
 The cables will then be laid underground along a cable route to an onshore substation close to the grid connection point.
-We have accepted a revised connection offer from National Grid for a new substation being referred to as the East Anglia Coastal Substation and it is anticipated that the Five Estuaries project will have one onshore substation.
-The Five Estuaries team and contractors are carrying out surveys for locating potential project infrastructure in the East Anglia Coastal area.
+We have accepted a connection offer from National Grid for a new substation referred to as the proposed East Anglia GREEN substation.

-Similar to its sister project Galloper the wind farm will be in two fields.
-The area of seabed it will cover will be up to 149km2 and will be 37km at its nearest point to shore.
-It is anticipated Five Estuaries may have two offshore substations.
+Similar to its sister project Galloper the wind farm will be in two areas of seabed and will be 37km at its nearest point to shore from the coast of Suffolk.

 As part of the survey work, we liaised with different stakeholders.
 In relation to the offshore surveys, which are now completed, we engaged with local fishermen and held Commercial Fisheries Working Groups.
 For the onshore surveys, we have been liaising with landowners in relation to surveying land and statutory consultees.

 As the Five Estuaries Offshore Wind Farm will generate over 100 megawatts (MW) of power, it is classified as a Nationally Significant Infrastructure Project (NSIP), which means that it will need a Development Consent Order under the Planning Act 2008 before it can be built.